Nama25/surf-blog-deployment/README.md

 # Thanks

-Special thanks to Omar Kamal, Felipe Mantovani, Carolina A. Garcia and OmarAli for their help in creating this!
+Special thanks to Omar Kamal, Felipe Mantovani, Carolina A. Garcia and Omar Ali for their help in creating this!